pletourneau/tdd/README.md

 Code: wordCounter("hi there 77 19");
 Expected Output: 2

-Test: "It should omit offensive words."
+Test: "It should omit the word 'zoinks'."
 Code: wordFilter("zoinks")
-Excpected: Output: 0
+Expected Output: ""

-Test: "It should omit offensive words."
+Test: "It should omit the word 'muppeteer'."
 Code: wordFilter("muppeteer")
-Excpected: Output: 0
+Expected Output: ""

-Test: "It should omit offensive words."
+Test: "It should omit the word 'biffaroni'."
 Code: wordFilter("biffaroni")
-Expected Output: 0
+Expected Output: ""

-Test: "It should omit offensive words."
+Test: "It should omit the word 'loopdaloop'."
 Code: wordFilter("loopdaloop")
-Expected Output: 0
+Expected Output: ""

 Test: "It should omit offensive words.
 Even when entered twice"
 Code: wordFilter("loopdaloop loopdaloop")
-Expected Output: 0
+Expected Output: ""

-Test: "It should omit offensive words and remove extra spacing"
+Test: "It should omit all the offensive words even when they have different capitalizations"
-Code: wordFilter("sentence loopdaloop word")
+Code: wordFilter("sentence LooPdaloop word")
-Expected Output: 0
+Expected Output: "sentence  word"

 ## Technologies Used